-(Mark one) QUARTERLY REP ORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period ended Ma rch 31, 2023 OR □ TRANSITION REP ORT PURSUANT TO SECTION 13 OR 15(d) O F THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Number: 000 )-33191 INNOVAQOR, I (Exact name of registrant as specified Nevada 88-0436055 (State or other juri of incorporation or or (IRS Employer Identification No.) 400 S. Australian Aven West Palm Beac 33401 (Address of principal exe cutive offices) (Zip Code) (561) 421-1900 (Registrant's telephone number, includ ing area code) Securities registered under Section 12(b) of the A .ct: Title of Each Class Trading Symbol(s) Name of each exchange on which registered None None None Securities registered pursuant to Section 12(g) of 'the Act: Common Stock, \$0.0001 Par Value on 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding s been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ has submitted electronically every Interactive Dat 2 months (or for such shorter period that the registre ta File required to be submitted pursuant to Rule 405 of Regulation S-T ant was required to submit such files).
-Yes $\boxtimes$ No $\square$ Indicate by check mark whether the registrant company.
-See the definitions of "large accelerate s a large accelerated filer, an accelerated filer, a rd filer," "accelerated filer," "smaller reporting comp non-accelerated filer, a smaller reporting company, or an emerging growth pany," and "emerging growth company" in Rule 12b-2 of the Exchange Act: Large accelerated filer □ Accelerated filer □ Non-accelerated filer Smaller repo orting company ⊠ Emerging gr rowth company ⊠ If an emerging growth company, indicate by che accounting standards provided pursuant to Section extended transition period for complying with any new or revised financial Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Ex change Act).
-Yes □ No ⊠ As of May 12, 2023 the registrant had 244,953,2 86 shares of its Common Stock, \$0.0001 par value, outstanding.
+(Mark one) QUARTERLY REPORT PUR SUANT TO SECTION 13 OR 15 (d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the quarterly period end led June 30, 2023 OR TRANSITION REPORT PUR SUANT TO SECTION 13 OR 15 5(d) OF THE SECURITIES EXCHANGE ACT OF 1934 For the transition period from to Commission File Numbe er: 000-33191 INNOVAQO (Exact name of registrant as spe Nevada 88-0436055 (State or other jurisdiction of incorporation or organization) (IRS Employer Identification No.) 400 S. Australian Avenue, Suite 8 West Palm Beach, FL 00 33401 (Address of principal executive office ces) (Zip Code) Securities regist tered under Section 12(b) of the Act: (561) 421-190 (Registrant's telephone number, Title of Each Class Trading Symbol(s) Name of each exchange on which registered None None None Securities regist tered pursuant to Section 12(g) of the Act: Common Stock, \$0.000 1 Par Value Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding (2) has been subject to such filing requirements for the past 90 days.
+Yes $\boxtimes$ No $\square$ we Data File required to be submitted pursuant to Rule 405 of Regulation S-T registrant was required to submit such files).
+Yes $\boxtimes$ No $\square$ er, a non-accelerated filer, a smaller reporting company, or an emerging growth g company," and "emerging growth company" in Rule 12b-2 of the Exchange Act: Large accelerate ed filer □ Accel erated filer □ Non-accelerated l filer ⊠ Small er reporting company ⊠ Emerg ging growth company ⊠ growth company, indicate by check mark if dards provided pursuant to Section 13(a) of se the extended transition period for complying with any new or revised financia

+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Yes $\square$ No $\boxtimes$

+As of August 21, 2023 the registrant had 244,953,286 shares of its Common Stock, \$0.0001 par value, outstanding.